fortinetdev/terraform-provider-fortios/website/docs/r/fortios_user_securityexemptlist.html.markdown

 * `name` - Name of the exempt list.
 * `description` - Description.
 * `rule` - Configure rules for exempting users from captive portal authentication.
+The structure of `rule` block is documented below.

 The `rule` block supports:

 * `id` - ID.
 * `srcaddr` - Source addresses or address groups.
+The structure of `srcaddr` block is documented below.
 * `devices` - Devices or device groups.
+The structure of `devices` block is documented below.
 * `dstaddr` - Destination addresses or address groups.
+The structure of `dstaddr` block is documented below.
 * `service` - Destination services.
+The structure of `service` block is documented below.

 The `srcaddr` block supports: